carlosabrahams/Ecoacoustic_Evidence/README.md

 Ecoacoustics — the study of soundscapes to understand ecological processes — depends on well-designed recording and analysis methods.

 This repository provides evidence-based guidance for ecoacoustic monitoring, combining practical recommendations with scientifically supported best practices for recorder deployment, metadata management, and data analysis.
+It focusses on terrestrial, audible-range acoustic environments.
 While useful guidance already exists for scientists and conservation practitioners (examples below), much of it is presented as static documents that may not keep pace with the rapid development of the field:

 - [WWF Acoustic Monitoring Guidance](https://www.wwf.org.uk/project/conservationtechnology/acoustic-monitoring)
 - [Guidelines for Long-Term Ecoacoustic Monitoring](https://www.britishecologicalsociety.org/applied-ecology-resources/document/20230136742/)